Log a quick overview of the latest changes, for your convinience

 Hardware mute buttonMy third biggest fear in life is having my laptop play a loud startup sound in a quiet library or crowded lecture hall.
 It comes right behind my fear of moray eels and small pebbles.

-To address this serious problem, I made myself a small hardware mute button for my keychain.
+To address this serious problem, I made a small hardware mute button for my keychain.

 (more…)